-The priorities for digitisation will vary by organisation, just as procurement priorities vary, but it is vital that technology supports the overall procurement strategy rather than being chosen in isolation.
+The priorities for digitization will vary by organization, just as procurement priorities vary, but it is vital that technology supports the overall procurement strategy rather than being chosen in isolation.

-It is also critical that internal stakeholders are involved in the process of digitising procurement.
+It is also critical that internal stakeholders are involved in the process of digitizing procurement.
 Today, pretty much everybody engages with “digital commerce” in their private lives, so has a view on what they want and expect at work.
-Procurement professionals need to understand those stakeholder needs as they implement digitisation.
+Procurement professionals need to understand those stakeholder needs as they implement digitization.

 The core of the paper then discusses in detail how a compelling business case for digital procurement investment can be developed.
 It describes the difference between “direct” and “indirect” benefits, and also the “cash” and “non-cash” distinction, which is important to understand.
 Few business cases need to include every factor described here; but the Paper aims to provide a useful checklist for anyone putting together the case for investment.